Heuristics in decision-making are

 driving your customers’ decisions?

-Only Newristics has an algorithm (SIMON) to
+Only Newristics has a predictive algorithm to accurately identify the

-for your category, customers', and brand.
+dominant decision heuristics for your category, customers and brand.

 We will explain how our